CharanMann/EdgeAuthz-TokenValidation/README.md

 Pre-requisites :
 ================
-* Versions used for this project: IG 7.0.1, AM 7.0.0, IG-Microgateway 1.0.2, MicroserviceTokenValidation-1.0.2
+* Versions used for this project: IG 7.0.1, AM 7.0.0, MicroserviceTokenValidation-1.0.2

 1. Redis has been installed for shared caching service.
 This cache needs to be reachable from AM and MicroserviceTokenValidation
 2. AM has been installed and configured.